cowang4/cowang4.github.io/about.md

 ### Employment

 I am always looking for exciting job opportunities in the software industry.
-Check out my [resume]({{ site.baseurl }}/Resume.pdf).
-If you think I'd be interested in a position, let me know via the email below.
+If you think I'd be interested in a position or would like a copy of my resume, let me know via the email below.

 ### Contact me